Mitigation Measures

 More than five decades of extensive worldwide seismic survey activities and scientific research indicate that the risk of direct physical injury from sound to marine mammals is extremely low.
 Additionally, there is no scientific evidence demonstrating biologically significant negative impacts on marine mammal populations.

 If implemented on a case-by-case basis, closures should be limited to areas where seismic surveys pose a plausible, documented potential for risk to the species of interest.
-According to the United States Endangered Species Act (ESA), critical habitat consists of spaces required for life processes such as shelter, feeding and reproducing.
+According to the U.S. Endangered Species Act (ESA), critical habitat consists of spaces required for life processes such as shelter, feeding, and reproducing.
 Under this definition, closure areas should not encompass expanded swaths of “precautionary” territory.

 Required levels of protection and mitigation standards should be risk-based, practicable and equally applied to all ocean users based on the relative risks posed by each activity.